PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 1. (Optional) Unless otherwise specified, `kubeadm` uses the network interface associated with the default gateway to set the advertise address for this particular control-plane node's API server.
 To use a different network interface, specify the `--apiserver-advertise-address=<ip-address>` argument to `kubeadm init`.
-To deploy an IPv6 Kubernetes cluster using IPv6 addressing, you must specify an IPv6 address, for example `--apiserver-advertise-address=fd00::101`
+To deploy an IPv6 PlaidCloud cluster using IPv6 addressing, you must specify an IPv6 address, for example `--apiserver-advertise-address=fd00::101`

 To initialize the control-plane node run: